otterley/owners-manual/README.md

 **I am sometimes too cynical and/or skeptical.**  Cynicism and skepticism are the "flip side" of wit.
 Optimism is the cure for these.

-**Evasive answers.**  Occasionally, we are asked to answer difficult or embarrassing questions.
-Sometimes we might not know the answers to these questions.
-Sometimes the answers reveal mistakes, failures, or otherwise bad facts.
-The best thing to do, in my experience, is to be forthcoming with an honest reply that responds directly to the question asked.
-It shows responsibility and humility.
-Evasion, spin, and mealy-mouthedness infuriates me.

 ## Pet Peeves

 **Passive-aggressiveness**.
 I'm going to screw up sometimes, and maybe even unintentionally make you upset or angry.
 This is never my intent.
 But please, don't be passive-aggressive if this happens: don't bury it or commiserate with others.
 When we do, it always comes back to haunt us in some way.
 And *I can't fix what I don't know about.*  If you disagree with me, or if you feel like I've wronged you in some way, engage me and speak up!
 I'll listen respectfully and try to make our conversation as productive as I can.